stonet-lin/user/readme.txt

-git is a distributed version control system. git is a free softwrae.
+git is a distributed version control system. git is a free software.
+I like this software.
+I'm using this software.